nfdi4objects/n4o-graph-admin/README.md

-# n4o-uploader-ws
+# n4o-graph-admin
-Web service for uploading RDF and LIDO files for import into the N4O Knowledge Graph.
+Web service for administration of the N4O Knowledge Graph.

 ## See Also